5.00 out of 2 votes

 For example, one pencil might be sold for $1, 5 pieces for $4, and 20 pieces for $15.
 Similarly, Hiring a cleaning service once might cost $225, but booking a month’s worth (once a week) could be $800.

-In a competitive marketplace, volume discounts are a strategic tool for businesses aiming to boost sales volume and manage inventory efficiently.
+In a competitive marketplace, a well-planned discount structure is a strategic tool for businesses aiming to boost sales volume and manage inventory efficiently.
 Discounts can take several forms, depending on the seller’s pricing strategy.
 Here are a few typical examples:

 This type of discount is calculated over a specific period, rewarding customers who regularly purchase from the same vendor.
 The total volume purchased over this period determines the discount rate.
 The customer’s total purchases over the period are added up, and a discount rate applies.